hridaya423/cyberpunkarcade/README.md

 # or
 yarn dev
 Open http://localhost:3000 in your browser to explore the Cyberpunk Arcade!

-🚧 Known Issues
+## 🚧 Known Issues

-Chess Game: Currently experiencing some bugs

-Potential issues with move validation
-Incomplete game state management
+Chess isnt functioning